Cumpăna

 Cumpăna is a commune in Constanța County, Northern Dobruja, Romania.

 Administration

 The commune includes the village with the same name, Cumpăna (historical name: Hașiduluc, Haşiduluk).
 The village was mentioned under the name Hașiduluc for the first time in 1870 by Ion Ionescu de la Brad in his work "Excursion agricole dans la plaine de la Dobroudja".
 It was renamed to Cumpăna in 1926.

 Although still mentioned in the official documents as part of the Cumpăna commune, the village of Straja (historical name: Mahometcea, Mehmedçay) was abandoned to make way for the Danube-Black Sea Canal and its population moved to Cumpăna.

 Demographics

+At the 2021 census Cumpăna had a population of 14,757 with a majority of Romanians (81.89%) and minorities of Turks (2.57%), Roma (2.17%), Tatars (1%), Lipovans (0.05%), Hungarians (0.04%), Bulgarians (0.02%), others (0.23%) and unknown (12.03%).